 Overview

-Extractive metallurgists extract and purify metals and other products from ores obtained through mining operations.
-They have a strong understanding of chemistry, environmental science and mineralogy.
+Extractive metallurgists are needed to extract and purify metals and other products from ores obtained through mining operations.
+To undertake these roles, they require a strong understanding of chemistry, mineralogy and environmental science.

-In this course, you will learn to develop, optimise and manage the operation of metallurgical processing plants in an economical and environmentally responsible way.
-These plants transform low-value raw materials into high-value mineral and metal products.
+In this course, you will learn to develop, optimise and manage the operations of metallurgical processing plants – which transform low-value raw materials into mineral and metal products – in economical and environmentally responsible ways.

 You’ll cover the chemical, physical, economic, environmental and sustainable principles and practices for the extraction of metals from ores.

-Your first year of study will be at our main campus, Curtin Perth.
-You will complete your second year at Curtin Perth or Curtin Kalgoorlie, and your final year will be at Curtin Kalgoorlie, where you can maximise your exposure to industry and potential future employers.
+Your first year of study will be at our main campus, Curtin Perth, and plete your second year at either Curtin Perth or Curtin Kalgoorlie.
+Your final year will be at Curtin Kalgoorlie, where you can maximise your exposure to industry and potential employers.

 Double degrees